Programme and priorities

 The 18-month programme of Germany, Portugal and Slovenia was presented and adopted at a meeting of the General Affairs Council in June 2020.
 The trio's key tasks will include addressing the impacts of the novel coronavirus pandemic, restoring the normal functioning of European societies and the recovery of economies.
 Measures are envisaged to foster sustainable and inclusive growth, taking into account the green transition and digital transformation.
 One of the tasks will also be to improve Europe's resilience to crises and to devise contingency plans in cases of emergencies such as pandemics, global cyber attacks and migration pressure.
 Among the foreign policy priorities is pursuit of an ambitious neighbourhood policy towards the East and the South, reaffirming the EU-perspective of the Western Balkans.

 The six-month programme is divided into two parts.
 The first part covers an overview of all issues to which the particular presidency would like to devote special attention while leading the Council.
 These are the presidency priorities.
 The second part, which is considerably more extensive, largely follows the "inherited" agenda.
-This concerns the acts that are already on the Council agenda or will be submitted by the European Commission as part of its work programme during the presidency.
+This concerns the acts that are already on the Council agenda or will be submitted for consideration by the European Commission as part of its work programme during the presidency.
 Upon assuming office, the presidency country presents the programme to the European Parliament and the general public.